 When it comes to abuse with ADD medication, the problem often begins long before a child even visits a doctor’s office to find out what is wrong.
 Too often, teachers who like playing doctor, those that want a quick fix to a child’s classroom behavioral problems, may infer to the parents that their child has ADD or ADHD without proper diagnosis.
 Parents are often inclined to then visit the doctor with an agenda to put their kids on ADD medication, long before there is any diagnosis of the child even having the disorder by a trained medical professional.
 Before the office visit is over, one more child is typically put on ADD medication.

-Of course, ADD and ADHD medication abuse and addiction doesn’t always begin with children taking these medications.
+Of course, ADD and ADHD medication abuse and addiction don’t always begin with children taking these medications.
 Sometimes older adults who are diagnosed with these conditions are prescribed drugs to treat their ADD or ADHD.
 Other times people simply buy a stimulant like Adderall off the street.
-Adderall is often called the favorite amphetamine of Americans, likely due to its popularity around college students.
-Of course, street dealers obtain adderall through various means, such as from other students who milk their parent’s medical insurance plans or through military connections.
+Adderall is often called the favorite amphetamine of Americans, likely due to its popularity among college students.
+Of course, street dealers obtain Adderall through various means, such as from other students who milk their parent’s medical insurance plans or through military connections.

-Sometimes a dependency on ADD and ADHD medication can arise as a result of doctors who use these drugs off label to attempt to treat other conditions, such as obesity, depression, narcolepsy, and OCD, just to name a few.
-Often a person on a drug like Adderall can develop an addiction to this drug as a result of using it for purposes other than its normally intended use.
-For example, someone might use adderall regularlly to stay up late, since adderall is a potent nervous system stimulant.
-If a person finds that they have begun to develop signs of adderall addiction, it is important to seek professional help immediately.
+Sometimes a dependency on ADD and ADHD medication can arise as a result of doctors who use these drugs off-label to attempt to treat other conditions, such as obesity, depression, narcolepsy, and OCD, just to name a few.
+Often a person on a drug like Adderall can develop an addiction to this drug as a result of using it for purposes other than its normal intended use.
+For example, someone might use Adderall regularly to stay up late, since Adderall is a potent nervous system stimulant.
+If a person finds that they have begun to develop signs of Adderall addiction, it is important to seek professional help immediately.
 A call to Ocean Hills Recovery center can be a productive first step to dealing with just such a problem.

 It should be noted that Adderall abuse can be potentially fatal as well.
 If a person finds themselves under the burden of being dependent on ADD and ADHD medications, Ocean Hills Recovery center has an innovative program to help people deal with and overcome their addictions.
-Not all addictions begin with extreme, detrimental signs of abuse and withdrawals, so be sure to keep an eye on your loved ones who are taking these type of stimulants to be sure signs of addiction or abuse are not prevalent.
-With a friendly warm staff and a family like atmosphere, our California drug rehab center can help you reclaim your life again.
+Not all addictions begin with extreme, detrimental signs of abuse and withdrawals, so be sure to keep an eye on your loved ones who are taking these types of stimulants to be sure signs of addiction or abuse are not prevalent.
+With a friendly warm staff and a family-like atmosphere, our California drug rehab center can help you reclaim your life again.